leelakrishna-cloud/agentic-ai-compliance-assistant-v2/README.md

 ## Overview

-An enterprise-focused **Agentic AI Compliance Solution** designed to deliver **trusted, explainable, and governed regulatory intelligence**.
+An enterprise-grade **Agentic AI Compliance Solution** designed to deliver **trusted, explainable, and governed regulatory intelligence for compliance and risk environments**.

 This solution enhances traditional RAG by introducing a validation and decision layer, ensuring responses are reliable, traceable, and aligned with compliance requirements.